A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Results

 \subsection{DASY8 Validation}

-The main differences in the obtained DASY8 results compared to cSAR3D stem from the fact that the deterministic component of the isotropic variogram is now very small compared to the nugget (see Section~\ref{sec:cSARvsDASY8}).
-The obtained isotropic semivariogram and good fit validation are summarized in Figure~\ref{fig:dasy1}.
-As expected, given the small sill, the NRMSE is larger than in the cSAR3D case, but it is still comfortably within the $25\%$ acceptance threshold.
-The residuals validation test results (see Figure~\ref{fig:dasy2}) strongly contribute to confirming the GPI model.

-As a result of the prominent noise level, the Shapiro-Wilk test p-value is excellent.
+The main differences in the results obtained with the DASY8 compared to cSAR3D stem from the fact that the deterministic component of the isotropic variogram is now small compared to the nugget (not as in the model obtained in the cSAR3D case; see \textit{Discussion}).
+The obtained isotropic semivariogram and good fit validation are summarized in Fig.~\ref{fig13a}.
+As expected, given the small sill, the NRMSE is larger than in the cSAR3D case, but it is still comfortably within the 25~\% acceptance threshold.
+The residuals validation test results (see Fig.~\ref{fig14a}) further confirm the GP model.
+As a result of the prominent noise level (compared to the systematic deviations), the Shapiro-Wilk test p-value is excellent.
 The slope of the QQ-plot regression is slightly below $1$, which means that the model is on the conservative side (the estimated interpolation errors are in average slightly larger than those obtained through measurements), which pushes the search algorithm to use a larger initial sample and is likely to increase the validation effort.

-In the present study, no configuration with a failure probability above $5\%$ of exceeding the MPE value was found, which did not come as a surprise, considering the precision of the system-under-validation.
-In other words, the critical search for failures was performed and no critical point was returned.
-Therefore, the DASY8 system is considered to be validated.
+No configuration with a probability above $5~\%$ of exceeding the MPE value was found, which did not come as a surprise, considering the precision of the system-under-validation.
+In other words, the targeted search for critical cases was performed and no critical points were returned.
+Therefore, the evaluated DASY8 system (including the specific probe and phantom used) is considered to be validated.